mrpowers-io/spark-daria/README.md

 Email me if you need a custom spark-daria version and I'll help you out :wink:

+## PySpark

+Use [quinn](https://github.com/MrPowers/quinn) to access all these same functions in PySpark.

 ## Usage

 spark-daria provides different types of functions that will make your life as a Spark developer easier: